Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Numerical Results

 Define the degree of a node to be the number of its connected nodes, and a hub to be a high-degree node.
-We illustrate the node degrees of marginal connectivity and direct connectivity in Figure~\ref{I-fcon} (a) and (c), respectively.
 The marginal connectivity node degrees range from 0 to 164 with the medium at 2, and the direct connectivity node degrees range from 5 to 85 with the medium at 22.
-The top 10 hubs found by either method are provided in the online Supplementary Material.
-Six hubs are in both sets of top 10 hubs, and the non-overlapping hubs are also high degree nodes found by the other method.
-Seven of the top 10 hubs of marginal connectivity are spatially close to those in \citet{Buck09} and \citet{Cole10} obtained from multiple subjects.
+The top 10 hubs found by either method are provided in Supplementary Material with six overlapping hubs.
+Seven of the top 10 hubs of marginal connectivity are spatially close to those in \cite{Buck09} and \cite{Cole10} obtained from multiple subjects.
 Note that they arbitrarily used 0.25 as the threshold value for the sample correlations, whereas our threshold value of 0.12 is selected from cross-validation.
-As an illustration, we plot the marginal and the direct connectivity of a single hub in Figure~\ref{I-fcon} (b) and (d) respectively.
-The selected hub has 164 marginally connected nodes and 79 directly connected nodes, where 80\% of the directly connected nodes are also marginally connected.
-It is located in the right inferior parietal cortex, a part of the so-called default mode network \citep{Buck08} that is most active during the resting state.
+Some additional results are provided in Supplemental Material.